microsoft/fabricrealtimelab/modules/module07b.md

 ![Initial Report](../images/module07/pbid-initialreportview.png)

-Note: if you do not have the dim_symbol table available, the top-right market chart will simply show the overall market.
+Note: if you do not have the *dim_symbol* table available, the top-right market chart will simply show the overall market.

-Next, right click the predicted_price table and select New Measure.
+Next, right click the *predicted_price* table and select *New measure*.
 Measures are formulas written in the Data Analysis Expressions (DAX) language; for this DAX formula, enter *currdate = NOW()* as shown below:

 ![Create Measure](../images/module07/pbid-createmeasure.png)

-With the prediction chart selected, navigate to the additional visualizaton options (the magnifying glass/chart icon) and add a new  X-Axis Constant Line.
-Use the formula button (fx) to choose a field, and select the currdate measure, as shown in the image below.
-Enable the Shade area to before, and configure the transparency and colors to your preference.
+With the prediction chart selected, navigate to the additional visualizaton options (the magnifying glass/chart icon) and add a new *X-Axis Constant Line*.
+Use the formula button (fx) to choose a field, and select the *currdate* measure, as shown in the image below.
+Enable the *Shade area* to *Before*, and configure the transparency and colors to your preference.

 ![Add X-Axis Constant Line](../images/module07/pbid-addcurrdatetovisual.png)